South Norwood: Rail

 Norwood Junction railway station is situated in the centre of South Norwood just off High Street.
 It has 7 platforms but only 6 are in use at the present time.
-Southern and London Overground trains run to London Bridge and Dalston Junction.
-Fast trains generally take 10 minutes to reach central London and slow trains 20 minutes.
+Southern and London Overground's Windrush line trains run to London Bridge and Highbury & Islington.
+Fast trains generally take 10 minutes to reach central London and slow trains 30 minutes.
 Also London Victoria station trains take 20 minutes.
 East Croydon and West Croydon stations and urban and rural stations thereafter including regular train service to Clapham Junction, Wandsworth Common, Balham and Streaham.
 Selhurst station is nearby, from which one can catch direct trains to Kensington Olympia and Shepherd's Bush via a train service to Milton Keynes.

 The Thameslink Programme (formerly known as Thameslink 2000), is a £3.5 billion major project to expand the Thameslink network from 51 to 172 stations spreading northwards to Bedford, Peterborough, Cambridge and King's Lynn and southwards to Guildford, Eastbourne, Horsham, Hove to Littlehampton, East Grinstead, Ashford and Dartford.
 The project includes the lengthening of platforms, station remodelling, new railway infrastructure (e.g. viaduct) and additional rolling stock.
 The new Thameslink timetable for Norwood Junction started 20 May 2018: "Norwood Junction gain[ed] an all-day-long Thameslink service to Bedford via Blackfriars and St Pancras, with two trains per hour to Epsom via Sutton" and timetables will continue being expanded and adjusted into 2019.

 Transport for London began work on the southern extension of the East London line in 2005 as part of the London Overground.
 On completion in May 2010, services run between West Croydon and Dalston Junction via London Docklands.

-Trains make an unpublicised stop at Selhurst from Victoria through the night to enable engineers at Selhurst to get to Gatwick and vice versa.
-This means that it is possible to board the train during the night all through the early hours of morning to South Norwood.
-However, the trains state East Croydon on the board.
-Trains run out of Victoria after 1.00 am on the hour until the train service starts up again officially.
+It is now part of the Windrush line.